How to Use Hemming Tape – No Sew Hems

 - Gently iron on both sides of the hem and be sure there are no wrinkles or tucks that may spoil the overall look of your hem.

-ACCIDENTS – What if I make a mistake, you might be thinking.
+💡ACCIDENTS – What if I make a mistake?
+You might be thinking.
 Hemming web is permanent.
 You may be able to pull it apart and then use some fabric cleaner to remove the glue.
 However, it is made to stick and the residue of the glue stays on the fabric.
 This means it is important to be as careful as possible.

 Hemming tape can be used for knit fabric in exactly the same way.
 See the difference it can make to the puckering on knit hems.
 It gives stability and a firm edge to even sewn edges.

-Alternatives to How to Use Hemming Tape
+Alternatives to Hemming Tape

 If you can’t get hemming tape then the next best option is a simple hand stitch.
 Read hemming stitch for 7 easy options.
 If you are an absolute beginner at sewing, skip straight to the running stitch section of the article.